dpasut/hugo-cookbook-v2/README.md

-# Cookbook Theme
+# Hugo Cookbook Theme V2

 [Demo Site](https://hugo-cookbook-v2-example-site.netlify.app/)

 ## About

 This is a theme for Hugo, based on the original [hugo-cookbook](https://github.com/deranjer/hugo-cookbook) that stores all of your recipes and displays them in a viewable format on desktop and mobile.
+This V2 theme now uses Bootstrap (with Bootswatch theme support).

 Developed with Bootstrap 5 CSS and UmbrellaJS (as well as fuse.js for search).